marthoc/docker-deconz/README.md

 Invalid MIT-MAGIC-COOKIE-1 keyqt.qpa.screen: QXcbConnection: Could not connect to display :0 Could not connect to any X display.
 ```

+By enabling VNC you also enabled noVNC which allows you to connect using a browser.
+Per default the port is been set to 6080 and if your are not using "--host" networking you need to open the port using the -p directive.
+Access is through https://hostname:6080/vnc.html, this is a self signed SSL certificate so you need to accept it before you can access the page.

+NoVNC acts as a proxie, meaning if you would disable VNC functionality, noVNC will not be available as well.

 ### Gotchas / Known Issues